 Your smart refrigerator is connected to the internet.
 The customer has installed a grocery shopping app themselves, but it does not work.
 The supplier of the app is then responsible for this, not you.

-When buying a second-hand product, the customer is also entitled to a well-functioning product.
-The reversal of the burden of proof has also been extended to 1 year for second-hand products.
+When buying a second-hand product, the customer is entitled to a well-functioning product.
+The reversal of the burden of proof also applies to second-hand products.
 This means that there is a 12-month guarantee on products, unless you can prove that the customer is responsible for breaking it.